AmariahAK/wisdom-drop/README.md

 # Motivation / Productivity Wisdom of the day (October 9 2025)
 > "Don’t count the days, make the days count."
 > — Muhammad Ali

+# Motivation / Consistency Wisdom of the day (October 10 2025)
+> “Small progress is still progress.
+Keep going.”
+> — Unknown